Narcissistic Personality Disorder

 Blame Others for Mistakes or Failures

-When a Narcissist makes a mistake, he blames it on someone else.
-He doesn’t take responsibility for his failures, and in general won’t admit to them.
-He will find a scapegoat, or completely rearrange the facts of a situation to release himself from responsibility.
+When a narcissist makes a mistake, he blames it on someone else.
+He doesn’t take responsibility for his failures and generally won’t admit them.
+He’ll find a scapegoat or completely rearrange the facts of a situation to release himself from responsibility.

-NPDs seek power and outward success, and align themselves with others in highly powerful positions.
-They can also be very envious of those who threaten their view of themselves as being better than everyone else.
+NPDs seek power and outward success and align themselves with others in powerful positions.
+Conversely, they can also be envious of those who threaten their self-view as being better than everyone else.

-They become infatuated temporarily until the other person has served his or her purpose which is to make the NPD feel special.
+They become infatuated temporarily until the other person has served their purpose, which is to make the NPD feel special.

 Exploitative, Manipulative, and Vengeful

-NPDs are actually highly emotional, even if they appear in some cases to be very cool and dismissive.
-Their main goal is always to preserve and enhance their grandiose self image.
-As a result, they do not make use of what’s called executive function.
+NPDs are highly emotional, even if they appear in some cases to be very cool and dismissive.
+Their main goal is always to preserve and enhance their grandiose self-image.
+As a result, they don’t use executive functions.

-That means they can’t take in information and analysis facts in order to make reality based decisions.
-They distort factual information, and often scoff at it.
+That means they can’t take in information and analyze facts to make reality-based decisions.
+They distort facts and often scoff at them.